 - Class 6 – Presumptive sentence of 1 year

 Due to the seriousness of the offense and the potential penalties, maximum safeguards for the defendant’s rights are built into the prosecution and court procedures for felony cases.
-For example, indigent defendants who cannot afford to hire a lawyer and who are facing felony charges have the right to a free state-appointed criminal defense attorney (commonly known as a “public defender”).
+For example, indigent defendants who cannot afford to hire a lawyer and face felony charges have the right to a free state-appointed criminal defense attorney (commonly known as a “public defender”).
 Additionally, all persons accused of felonies in Arizona have the right to a trial by jury (as opposed to a trial by judge, also known as a “bench trial”).

 In addition to imprisonment and financial penalties, other long-term consequences of a felony conviction in Arizona can include:

 - A requirement to register with certain criminal registries

 - Immigration consequences (if applicable)